subhash175/SCaRT-SIoT-TrustPlatform/README.md

 pack_f: Packet forwarded.
 0->Not Forwarded, 1-> Forwarded

 pack_d: Packet dropped.
-0->Not Not Dropped, 1-> Dropped
+0->Not Dropped, 1-> Dropped

 pack_f Count: Number of packets forwarded at a given time instance betweeen a trustor and trustee